 When your head itches continuously, there may be many contributory factors.
 Head itching can be irritating and troublesome.
 Finding the cause and treating it should be a priority.
-Ten common reasons for head itching include infectious or autoimmune disease and allergic reactions.
+Head itching can be caused by infections, autoimmune disease, allergic reactions.
+Learn about 10 causes of head itching.

 - Dandruff: Dandruff mainly occurs as a result of the body’s response to yeast overgrowth, resulting in itching and a dry, flaky scalp.
 It primarily affects the hairy areas of the body.